Administrative Council Procedures

 A. By proposing actions to be taken, or legislating when authorized, on matters which relate to the administration of the University.
 Such matters would include, inter alia, the following: counsel on operational and faculty policies, proposed changes in institutional procedures, and other matters pertaining to the administration of the University.
 It also provides counsel on disciplinary matters and residency requirements through special committees chaired by designated officials.

-B. By receiving reports from and/or reviewing actions of and/or directing actions to be taken by the following University Standing Committees: Athletics; Buildings and Grounds; Campus Space Utilization and Allocation; Chapter 606 Student Monies Allocations; Commission on the Status of Blacks; Commission on the Status of Women; Faculty and Staff Traffic Appeals; Institutional Review Committee for the Care & Use of Laboratory Animals in Experimentation; Institutional Review Committee for Human Subjects; Military Affairs Advisory; Patents & Copyrights Advisory; Public Media; Sports Hall of Fame; Student Affairs; Student Financial Aid; University Art; University Judicial Council; University Recreation & Fitness; University Safety & Environmental; and such other committees as might be designated.
+B. By receiving reports from and/or reviewing actions of and/or directing actions to be taken by the following University Standing Committees: Athletics; Buildings and Grounds; Campus Space Utilization and Allocation; Chapter 606 Student Monies Allocations; Commission on the Status of Blacks; Commission on the Status of Women; Faculty and Staff Traffic Appeals; Institutional Animal Care and Use Committee; Institutional Review Board for the Protection of Human Subjects; Military Affairs Advisory; Patents & Copyrights Advisory; Public Media; Sports Hall of Fame; Student Affairs; Student Financial Aid; University Art; University Judicial Council; University Recreation & Fitness; University Safety & Environmental; and such other committees as might be designated.
 The Administrative Council may, in reviewing particular actions of the various committees reporting to it, direct further study by these committees pertaining to these actions.

 C. By meeting in joint session with the Academic Council as the University Assembly for Tennessee Technological University to consider such matters as may be designated by the President for review by the Assembly.